I’m pretty much anti-grain (for the most part)

 Remember, white rice can really raise blood sugar levels, and for those who can’t handle it, this can be a real bad thing…obviously.

-White rice is basically a starch powerhouse food that can ‘offset’ one’s blood sugar, and that’s pretty much what we’re driving at here.
-And with diabetes being a HUGE problem in our Western world, foods high in starch should most definitely be avoided – at least that’s our take on it…
+White rice is basically a starch powerhouse food that can ‘offset’ one’s blood sugar, and that’s pretty much what I’m driving at here.
+And with diabetes being a HUGE problem in our Western world, foods high in starch should most definitely be avoided – at least that’s my take on it…

 Some people need rice